 The Mustang District can be considered as an extension of the Tibetan plateau and its traditions, culture and its landscape with its inclination towards the Tibetan side.
-This area was forbidden for any visitors until the past few decades.
-However, Things has changed and the people here are one of the most commonly visited districts of Nepal.
+This area was forbidden for foreign visitors until a few decades ago.
+However, things have changed for good today and it’s now one of the most commonly visited districts of Nepal.

 The town of Jomsom serves as the headquarters of Mustang, which also served as the capital of the kingdom of Lo in the middle ages.
 Much of the authentic Tibetian settings still exist north of the Kagbeni region, which is often referred to as Upper Mustang today.
-The district is located north of Dhaulagiri and Annapurna mountains is also often referred to as kingdom behind the mountains.
+The district is located north of Dhaulagiri and Annapurna mountains and is also often referred to as kingdom behind the mountains.
 Mustang, in general, can be called a big arid and dry valley with characteristics of colorful stratified rock formations eroded canyons and has a barren, cold desert-like appearance.

-Acknowledging the specialty of this ancient, small kingdom, locals have imposed a surcharge to visit past through Kagbeni which will help for the development of the place.
+Acknowledging the specialty of this ancient, small kingdom, the locals impose a surcharge to visit north past through Kagbeni, with the proceeds used for the preservation of the local culture and ecology.
 Area past through Kagbeni was only opened to visitors after 1992.
 So if you wish to take this trip, you will be a part of a special group of visitors who have dared to trek in this beautiful, yet moderately challenging trek.